Photo cred: Greg Jeske

 Dim Mak‘s NY transplant Dan Oh has taken up a new alias Brass Fergie – cultivating a wide spectrum of bass-driven sound that saw massive exposure opening the Dim Mak stage @ this year’s Electric Zoo Music Festival.
 He has teamed up with our mutual friends at THE WELL to bring you a showcase of his new found appeal, featuring an awesome blend of basslines through House, UK Funky, NU-K Garage and Ghetto-tech.
 Definitely a great mix for to get you through the day, kick off the night, or just wind everything down.

-TRACK LISTING: Sean & Dev – Splifflam (Kid Simple Remix)
+Sean & Dev – Splifflam (Kid Simple Remix)

 Araabmusik – Underground Stream